-Inverted nipple is a condition in men or women where the nipple protrudes inward, rather than outward.
+An inverted nipple is a condition in men or women where the nipple protrudes inward, rather than outward.
 Even with stimulation, the nipple may not protrude.
-The condition is actually rather common with 10 to 20% of women having at least one inverted nipple.
+The condition is actually rather common with 10 to 20 percent of women having at least one inverted nipple.
 It could be one sided (unilateral) or both sides (bilateral).
 There are many possible causes of inverted nipples including:

 - Congenital (born with the condition)

 - Breast cancer (often inflammatory)

 - Gynecomastia could be a cause in men

 - Scars that may be a result of surgery

 - Breast ptosis (drooping of the breasts)

 As with any condition, there is a grading system to characterize the extent of the inversion.
 The typical classification ranges from 1 to 3, with 3 being severely inverted and retracted.
 Class 1 is often called a “shy nipple”.
 It may come out with manipulation or stimulation quite easily.
 Class 2 has a bit more fibrosis within the tissue.
 It can be pulled out manually, but often retracts back and may not protrude with stimulation.
 Class 2 is the most common type of nipple inversion for men and women.
 In class 3, the nipple can rarely be pulled out physically and often requires surgery in order to be protracted.
 With this level of inversion, milk ducts are often constricted and breast feeding is impossible.
 Women with Grade 3 inverted nipples may also be affected by rashes or infections because hygiene becomes difficult.